Fixing the Preview Image, Title and Description for Shared Links

 Implementing Open Graph Meta Tags

 You can implement meta tags in a number of ways.
-In content management systems such as WordPress, Drupal, and Joomla, a theme/template might allow you to modify a page's meta tags (description, thumbnail image, etc.), otherwise you can typically find a plugin/module that implements meta tags.
+In content management systems such as WordPress, Drupal, and Joomla, a theme/template might allow you to modify a page's meta tags (description, preview image, etc.), otherwise you can typically find a plugin/module that implements meta tags.

 If you are coding the meta tags into a page or a theme/template, add the following HTML code, for example, to the